Rheannone/merch-table/tour-manager/SHOPIFY_INTEGRATION.md

 ### ✅ What This Does

-- Copies product data from Shopify to your POS
+- Copies product data from Shopify CSV to your POS
-- Products are synced to Supabase (your database)
+- Products are synced to your database (Supabase)
 - All standard POS features work with imported products
+- Fast and simple - no API setup required

 ### ❌ What This Doesn't Do